Back

 arterial hypertension or with renal failure, nephrotic syndrome, interstitial nephritis, which may be accompanied by acute renal failure.

-Reporting of suspected adverse reactions
+Reporting suspected adverse reactions

-Post-marketing reporting of suspected adverse reactions is important.
+Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 This allows

-Executive Agency for Medicines, 8 Damyan Gruev Street
+Executive Agency for Medicines 8 Damyan Gruev Street

 1303 Sofia